-- Subd.
-1. ASF Members shall be entitled to enrollment, on a space available basis, in courses at any Minnesota State state university without payment of tuition or fees, except laboratory fees and special course fees.
-Such enrollment shall not exceed twenty-seven (27) semester credit hours per fiscal year.
-For purposes of this section, a year begins the first day of fall semester and concludes the day before the beginning of the succeeding fall semester. - Subd.
+Subd.
+1. ASF Members shall be entitled to enrollment, on a space available basis, in courses at any Minnesota State state-university without payment of tuition or fees, except laboratory fees and special course fees.
+Such enrollment shall not exceed twenty seven thirty (27) (30) semester credit hours per fiscal year.
+For purposes of this section, a year begins the first day of fall semester and concludes the day before the beginning of the succeeding fall semester.

+Subd.
 2. The ASF Member's spouse/domestic partner or dependent children shall be eligible to share this right within the limits established above, with waiver of tuition only.
-Eligible dependent is defined as a child (biological, adopted, stepchild, or legal ward) of up to twenty-five (25) years of age. - Subd.
-3. In the event of the death of the ASF Member, the ASF Member's spouse/domestic partner or dependent children shall be eligible for this right within the limits established above, for the following five (5) years, with waiver of tuition only.
+Eligible dependent is defined as a child (biological, adopted, stepchild, or legal ward) of up to twenty five twenty-six (25) (26) years of age.